 Many initiatives exist in Rock County that are looking to increase youth leadership and youth voice to increase the benefit of community solutions.
+Our participation centers the Health Equity Training Model.
 Some opportunities for participation are:

-- Sexual Violence and Prevention (Community Coalition led by JM4C)
+- Communications Outreach-Prevention Network (Building a Safer Evansville, Milton Youth Coalition, JM4C) and Sexual Violence and Prevention (Community Coalition led by JM4C)

 - Mental Health (Community Health Priority determined by Health Equity Alliance of Rock County)

 - Nutrition-Collaboration with our FoodWIse program and the School District of Beloit’s Unaccompanied Youth Graduation Coach

 It is important for youth to work in partnership with adults to create educational opportunities and programs in our community.
 Currently, Rock County is developing two examples of this partnership.